 In the application you will describe your areas of interest and explain why you are interested in them.

 We will identify which scientists can serve as your mentor based on your interests and send them your application.
 The scientists will decide which students most closely match their research interests.
 To find out more about GSL research, review the GSL website and research themes.

-This is the first year of the CIRES Summer Research Program in partnership with NOAA Global Systems Laboratory.
+This is the second year of the CIRES Summer Research Program in partnership with NOAA Global Systems Laboratory.
 Please see the tab "2022 Interns" for descriptions of example projects.

-All students will begin May 23, 2022 for program onboarding.
+Students will move-in May 29, 2023 and start the program May 30.
 You will work on a 40 hour per week schedule as decided with your scientist mentors, including the weekly check-in.
-The poster session will take place at the end of July.
-Undergraduate experiences will end July 29, 2022 and graduate experiences will end August 19, 2022.
+The poster session will take place at the end of the program.
+The last day of the research experience is August 3, and move-out is August 4, 2023.

 Congratulations on the completion of your undergraduate degree!
 Since you are not yet a graduate student in a graduate degree program (working towards a master's or Ph.D) you would be considered under the undergraduate component of the program.

 We do not require letters, only the completion of the recommendation form.
 Find the forms for undergraduate applicants and for graduate student applicants under the "For Recommenders" tab on the webpage.

 To apply, go to: https://tinyurl.com/NOAAGSLSummer2023

 You will receive an email when we have received your complete application packet (including recommendation forms)